 The Weatherby Mark V Deluxe has the right stuff for go as well as show.
-Its strength, durability and accuracy are the stuff of legend--and in this case the legend is true.
-Weatherby is America's finest rifle.
-You can read more about that in the Weatherby Mark V review on the Product Review Page.
+Its strength, durability, excellent adjustable trigger and accuracy are the stuff of legend, and in this case the legend is true.
+The Weatherby Mark V is America's finest production hunting rifle.

 The .257 Weatherby Magnum was one of Roy Weatherby's early creations and his favorite cartridge.
 You'd think that a cartridge that can throw a 120 grain bullet at a sizzling MV of 3305 fps would kick like the devil.
-In a lessor rifle it probably would, but the Mark V Deluxe is no lightweight and the design of the signature Weatherby stock does an excellent job of handling magnum recoil.
+In a lesser rifle it probably would, but the Mark V Deluxe is no lightweight and the design of the signature Weatherby stock does an excellent job of handling magnum recoil.
 Unlike the great majority of ultra-long range cartridges and rifles, the .257 Wby.
-Mag./Mark V Deluxe combination is fun to shoot.
+Mag./Mark V Deluxe combination is actually pleasant to shoot.

-Copyright 2004, 2008 by Chuck Hawks.
+Copyright 2004, 2017 by Chuck Hawks.
 All rights reserved.